Thriving in a Diverse, Equitable, and Inclusive Workplace Environment

-If 2020 has taught business leaders anything, it’s that a willingness to change and the ability to adapt can mean the difference between a business succeeding or failing.
+If 2020's COVID-19 pandemic taught business leaders anything, it’s that a willingness to change and the ability to adapt can mean the difference between a business succeeding or failing.
 But how do you know what to change and how to adapt?

 Look to your employees.